ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 The web as a platform has the widest reach of users, and yet it's also the most challenging due to the many constraints imposed by the platform and the discrapencies between browsers.

-At IPFS Shipyard, we've been tackling this challenge head on with a number of projects to make IPFS on the web a reality:
+At [Interplanetary Shipyard](https://ipshipyard.com/), we've been tackling this challenge head on with a number of projects to make IPFS on the web a reality:

 - **Verified Fetch**
 - **Service Worker Gateway**